lendot/cattube/README.md

 ### 4.3.
 Running CatTube

-Once the hardware is hookd up and you have at least one video in your videos directory, you can run CatTube.
-Simply double-click the icon on the desktop to launch it.
-Clicking a mouse click anywhere on the screeen will exit the program.
+Once the hardware is hooked up and you have at least one video in your videos directory, you can run CatTube.
+Simply double-click the CatTube icon on the desktop to launch it.
+Simply clicking the left mouse button will exit the program.
 Otherwise, no keyboard or mouse is required for the program to function.

 If you want CatTube to automatically start whenever the system boots up,